Binary Search in Go standard library

 4. func slices.BinarySearchFunc(x []E, target T, cmp func(E, T) int) (int, bool).
 It works like BinarySearch, but uses a custom comparison function.

-I find it overwhelming to remember four methods for binary search.
-Luckily, I've found that sort.Search provides everything I need for lower_bound and upper_bound, even in cases where the order of the array is reversed.
+Remember four methods for binary search is overwhelming.
+Luckily, sort.Search provides everything I need for lower_bound and upper_bound, even in cases where the order of the array is reversed.

 1// Given nums non-decreasing, returns the smallest index i such that